STIR/SHAKEN: SHAKEN

+SHAKEN (for Signature-based Handling of Asserted information using toKENs) defines a mechanism to verify the calling number and specifies how it will be transported across communications networks, developed jointly by the SIP Forum and ATIS to efficiently implement the STIR standard.

 STIR is based on SIP and is designed to work with calls being routed through a VoIP network.
 It does not work within the "original" telephony network, which relies on standards such as SS7 to route calls.
 VoIP calls enter the network at the "edge" through a variety of VoIP-to-telephony gateways, and they can receive STIR information at that point or anywhere earlier during the VoIP section of the call.
 But once inside the telephony network there is no standard for forwarding that STIR information to the end user.

 Additionally, STIR does not define how authentication failures should be handled within the network.
 In a system where most calls will not have STIR information, at least during the period where the system is being set up, failed STIR checks cannot simply block the call.
 Some sort of information has to be sent to the user, but the precise nature of that information is not part of STIR itself.

-Developed jointly by the SIP Forum and ATIS (the Alliance for Telecommunications Industry Solutions) to efficiently implement the Internet Engineering Task Force’s (IETF) STIR (for Secure Telephony Identity Revisited) standard, SHAKEN (for Signature-based Handling of Asserted information using toKENs) defines a mechanism to verify the calling number and specifies how it will be transported across communications networks.

 Together, STIR/SHAKEN offers a practical mechanism to provide verified information about the calling party as well as the origin of the call—what is known as "attestation"—for the first time in the network.
 Giving service providers the tools needed to sign and verify calling numbers makes it possible for businesses and consumers to know, before answering, that the calls they receive are from legitimate parties.

 In the common case of a robocaller calling an end user on a landline or mobile phone, it is the last step of the connection that does not directly handle STIR.
 For instance, if a call originates in a VoIP system and was tagged with a STIR header that successfully authenticated, the caller ID provided to the user might be appended with "(verified)", whereas one that fails might say "(spoofed)" or "(no verification)".

 As of 2019, the exact nature of the messages sent to end users is still being discussed.
 The Secure Telephone Identity Governance Authority, or STI-GA, is organizing these discussions as well as calling for certificate authorities who will handle the majority of the key protocol.
 Additionally, the Secure Telephone Identity Policy Administrator, or STI-PA, has the job of actually carrying out policy decisions like key revocation.
 On May 30, 2019, the GA announced iconectiv had won the role of PA.